mat-0/cheltenham-open-data/_pages/fix-my-street.md

 <!-- fix_marker starts -->

+- This is the pathway down the side of badhams in sixways.
+Leading from the carpark to the London road.
+Liquid which looks like sewage is coming out of manhole.
+It's getting worse., 21st July :- [7907768](https://www.fixmystreet.com/report/7907768)
+- Whole estate looks like a third world country, 21st July :- [7907523](https://www.fixmystreet.com/report/7907523)
 - Pothole on road size of large dinner plate, 21st July :- [7907454](https://www.fixmystreet.com/report/7907454)
 - Painted 'Walking' logo needed at crossing in Cheltenham, 21st July :- [7907337](https://www.fixmystreet.com/report/7907337)
 - A large area of broken surface has been sprayed over with a tar sealer - the uneven surface still exists.
 We drive 4x4 vehicles and it shakes them to bits - goodness knows what is is like hitting them in a Fiat 500!, 21st July :- [7907139](https://www.fixmystreet.com/report/7907139)